MicrosoftDocs/dynamics-365-customer-engagement/powerapps-cds/maker/model-driven-apps/create-edit-app.md

 topic-status: Drafting
 ---

-# Create or edit a model-driven app by using the app designer
+# Create a model-driven app by using the app designer

 In this tutorial you learn the basics of how to create a model-driven app by using the tile-based app designer.
 Apps can be single-entity or multiple-entity.

-On web.powerapps.com, to edit an existing or create a new app in the app designer select **Model-driven** (lower left of the navigation pane), and then select **Apps**.

 ## Prerequisites
 Verify the following prerequisites before you start creating an app: